Skip to content

 • Lace: A lightweight Cardano wallet focused on NFT and dApp integration.
 It is developed by the Cardano team for desktop and browser, where it provides a dApp connector, NFT gallery, and fiat on-ramps.

 • Nami: An $ADA browser wallet designed to work natively with Cardano-based smart contracts and dApps.
 It is built for NFTs and DeFi interactions directly from your browser tab.
-It also supports staking and connecting to Ledger hardware wallets.
+It also supports staking and Ledger hardware wallet connectivity.
+It has been acquired by Lace.

 Getting Started With Daedalus Wallet